Philadelphia Driving Under Suspended License Lawyer

 If convicted of driving under suspension, you are facing a fine of $200 and an additional year loss of license.
 However, if your license is revoked at the time, you are facing a two year license suspension.

 In addition to license consequences, at the time you are stopped by police, your car can be impounded.
 If your car is impounded, expect to pay hundreds in fines, tow and storage fees, and collateral to get your car back.
 Philadelphia’s policy is to make you pay your fines and costs in full, plus tow fees in order to get your car back – you may not have the money to do so on the spot.
 If you’re driving under suspension, you should contact one of our attorneys to try and get your license restored.

 Multiple Driving Under Suspension Tickets Means Jail

-If impoundment and payment of fines isn't enough, the more driving under suspension tickets you get, the more you risk going to jail.
+If impoundment and payment of fines is not enough to deter you, the more driving under suspension tickets you get, the more you risk going to jail.
 Starting at your second driving under suspension, you face a fine of $200 to $1,000 and discretionary jail time of up to 6 months.
-Once you reach 6 or more offenses, you are looking at a mandatory 30 days in jail with an additional six months of optional jail time.
+Once you reach 6 or more offenses, you are looking at a mandatory 30 days in jail, with an additional six months of optional jail time.

 You Should Hire an Attorney to Handle Your Case

 The penalties of driving under license suspension in Philadelphia are too great to go at it alone.
-You should contact an attorney who can plot possible defenses and even help you potentially beat the case.
-The attorneys at the Law Offices of Greg Prosmushkin, P.C. have decades of experience handling these types of cases.
+You should contact an attorney who can determine possible defenses, and even help you potentially beat the case.
+The attorneys at The Law Offices of Greg Prosmushkin, P.C. have decades of experience handling these types of cases.
 Contact us today for a free consultation.